trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 Snapshots Tab
 -------------

-:numref:`Figure %s: Snapshot Tab <lpreserver1>` shows the initial Life Preserver screen on a system that has not yet been configured.
-It is opened to the "Snapshots" tab and the system has a "ZFS Pool" named "tank".
-This screen will display any manually created snapshots and contains buttons to do the following:
+:numref:`Figure %s: Snapshot Tab <lpreserver1>` shows the "Snapshots" tab on a system that has not yet been configured.
+This system has a "ZFS Pool" named "tank".

 .. _lpreserver1:

 .. figure:: images/lpreserver1.png

-**Remove:** used to delete the previously created and highlighted snapshot.
-This is a permanent change that can not be reversed.
-In other words, the versions of files at that point in time will be lost.
+This screen will display any createdsnapshots and provides buttons to:

-**Create:** click this button to manually create a snapshot now.
-For example, you can create a snapshot before making changes to a file, so that you can preserve a copy of the previous version of the file.
+**Create:** used to create a manual snapshot of the specified pool now.
+For example, you could create a snapshot before making changes to an important file, so that you can preserve a copy of the previous version of the file.
 Or, you can create a snapshot as you make modifications to the system configuration.
 When creating a snapshot, a pop-up message will prompt you to input a name for the snapshot, allowing you to choose a name that is useful in helping you remember why you took the snapshot.

-**Revert:**
+An entry will be added to this screen for the snapshot where the "Name" will be the name you input and the "Comment" will inidcate the date and time the snapshot was created.

+**Remove:** used to delete a highlighted snapshot.
+**This is a permanent change that can not be reversed.** In other words, the versions of files at that point in time the snapshot was created will be lost.

+**Revert:** if you highlight a snapshot entry, this button and the drop-down menu next to it will activate.
+You can use the drop-down menu to select which dataset you would like to revert back to.
+**Be aware that a revert will overwrite the current contents of the selected pool or dataset to the point in time the snapshot was created.**
+This means that files changes that occurred after the snapshot was taken will be lost.

 .. index:: replication, life preserver
 .. _Replication Tab: